Magnetarman/WinToolkit/.github/Docs/ARCHITECTURE.md

 Creates the `release/vX.Y.Z` branch, applies compiled changes, and prepares a PR to `main` (PR creation is manual by intentional architectural choice).

+### V4.0 CI/CD modular architecture

+The V4.0 pipeline separates orchestration from reusable implementation:

+- `_reusable-lint-test.yml`: linting, AST validation and Pester quality gates.
+- `_reusable-build-wintoolkit.yml`: cleanup, compilation, artifact tests and commit of `WinToolkit.ps1`.
+- `_reusable-build-start.yml`: cleanup, compilation, validation and commit of `start-core.ps1`.
+- `_reusable-versioning.yml`: version bump, template validation and commit on the target branch.
+- `.github/actions/setup-powershell-modules/`: idempotent Pester/PSScriptAnalyzer setup.
+- `.github/actions/validate-syntax/`: shared PowerShell AST validation.
+- `.github/actions/pre-build-cleanup/`: shared generated-artifact cleanup.

+The Dev orchestrator calls the quality gate plus both reusable build workflows.
+Main calls the quality gate with template validation disabled and delegates versioning to the reusable versioning workflow.
+The pre-release workflow delegates versioning and both artifact builds.

+### `start.ps1` and `start-core.ps1`

+`start.ps1` is an ASCII-safe launcher.
+It locates/elevates PowerShell 7 and downloads or executes `start-core.ps1`.
+The core is generated from the ordered fragments in `start-modules/` by `.github/scripts/Invoke-Build-Start.ps1` and validated by `.github/scripts/Test-CompiledStartScript.ps1`.

 ---

 ## How to Test Locally